faltimiras/Matryoshka/README.md

 ## API

-- get(String): To retrieve data from the map structure using map keys splitted by '/'. ex: get("/root/object/value") or get("root","object","value")
+- get(String): To retrieve data from the map structure using map keys splitted with '/'. ex: get("/root/object/value") or get("root","object","value")

 Once you are in a node you can retrieve data with:

-- value(): You get raw data from this element
+- value(): You get 'value' of this node.
 - asMatryoshka(): You get anther Matryoshka from this node.
+Only return null if it is a leaf without value.
 - asList(): You get a list of Matryoshkas form this node.
+Never return null but empty list.